Faculty Resources: Provost Funding Sources

 Louis Green Fund

-Student traveling (alone, or with faculty members) to present research at professional meetings or to off-campus sites to pursue research may receive funding from the Louis Green Fund to support their travel expenses.
+Funds may be requested to support travel expenses for student traveling (alone, or with faculty members) to present their research at professional meetings or other professional or academic venues.
+Additionally, funds may be requested to support student scholarly engagement with off-site collaborators at professional meetings or the collaborators' home institutions.
 This is an endowed fund, therefore it is required that those receiving support from this source provide a summary of their experiences in a letter addressed to the donor to be included in our annual stewardship report.

 How to apply: Sponsoring faculty members should contact the Associate Provost.